Provision of early childhood education services

 What We Have Found

-There were 4,292 licensed early childhood education (ECE) services in 31 March 2013, up 2.3% from the previous year and 21% from five years before.
-Growth has slowed in recent years, after rapid growth between 2007 and 2010.
+There were 4,292 licensed early childhood education (ECE) services in 31 December 2013, up 2.0% from the previous year and 17.7% from five years before.
+Growth is still high, but is well down on where it was between 2007 and 2010.

-Around half of ECE services have waiting times.
-Waiting times rose between 2002 and 2008, indicating growth of demand for ECE relative to actual service provision.
-Waiting times have since fallen below their levels of ten years ago.
+Less than half of ECE services have waiting times.
+Waiting times rose between 2002 and 2008, but have since fallen and are now the lowest they have been.

-- Annual growth in number licensed ECE services 1
+- Annual growth in number of licensed ECE services1

 - Annual growth in number of licensed ECE services per child (age-weighted 0-4 year-old population2)